Wildfires: The Drivers Putting People and Assets At Risk

 In this two-part Epicenter Briefing, we will identify the drivers making wildfires so frequent, costly, and dangerous; the levers available to us to reduce their damage; and how investors, corporate leaders, insurance companies, community leaders, and policy-makers can stay one step ahead of the next fire.

-Wildfire basics
+Wildfire Basics

 The U.S. Federal Emergency Management Agency (FEMA) defines a wildfire as an unplanned, unwanted fire burning in a natural area.

-Wildfire drivers
+Wildfire Drivers

 As mentioned in The Epicenter’s briefing on Why Disasters are So Expensive, the research points to four main drivers contributing to the growth in billion-dollar disasters across all disaster types: